opengauss-mirror/docs/content/en/docs/Developerguide/statement_history.md

 # STATEMENT\_HISTORY<a name="EN-US_TOPIC_0301824804"></a>

 **STATEMENT\_HISTORY**  displays information about execution statements on the current node.
-To query this system catalog, you must have the  **sysadmin **permission.
+To query this system catalog, you must have the  **sysadmin** or **monitor admin** permission.
 The result can be queried only in the system database but cannot be queried in the user database.

-The constraints on the query of this system catalog are as follows:

--   Data must be queried in the Postgres database.
-No data exists in other databases.
--   This system catalog is controlled by  **track\_stmt\_stat\_level**.
-The default value is  **OFF,L0**, where the first part controls full SQL statements, and the second part controls slow SQL statements.
-For details about the record level of each field, see the following table.
--   For slow SQL statements, if the value of  **track\_stmt\_stat\_level**  is not  **OFF**  and the SQL execution time exceeds the value of  **log\_min\_duration\_statement**, the SQL statement is recorded as a slow SQL statement.

 **Table  1**  STATEMENT\_HISTORY columns